-Recovery is typically two weeks for healing.
-While absorbable stitches have become rather popular, Dr. Barrett discourages them because they can cause inflammation when the body tries to break down the suture.
-As a better alternative, he uses non-reactive sutures that are removed at week one and two post-surgery.
-After all the stitches are removed, patients begin a taping protocol for an additional two more weeks to provide optimal healing and sun protection.
-After taping, our patients then start a 3-month scar gel treatment protocol to optimize and minimize scar remodeling and reduction.
-To ensure optimal results, patients should avoid swimming, bathing, or hot tubs for the first two weeks following surgery.
+Once all stitches are removed, Dr. Barrett instructs patients to begin a taping protocol for a minimum of two more weeks to provide optimal healing and sun protection.
+After taping, patient then start a three-month protocol using scar gel treatment to optimize scar remodeling and minimize the appearance of the scar.
+To ensure optimal healing, patients should also avoid swimming, baths or hot tubs for the first two weeks following surgery.

 Birthmark Removal in Beverly Hills

 Birthmarks may be a common marking, but when yours are causing significant embarrassment or self-consciousness in your appearance, surgical removal might be the right choice.
 If you are interested in this procedure, contact Barrett Plastic Surgery today at 310-598-2648 to schedule your consultation with Dr. Barrett.